kokoye2007/wifi-qr/README.md

 - [x] QR Scan Auto Connect Hidden Network
 - [x] icons
 - [x] Password with special characters needs to be unquoted
+- [x] Scan from Image File
+- [x] QRdata
+- [x] WPA3-PSK
 - [ ] Additional LDAP Login

 ###  Improve
- All is done
- Just need for LDAP and LEAP
+  LDAP and LEAP
   We will come back when QR Code and Scanner support LDAP and relative thing.

 ```